Azure How Many Functions In One Function App

 Multiple Azure Functions In One Class

 Yes, You can keep multiple Azure Functions in one class.
-For example, You can keep the Azure Functions like below inside one class.
+For example, You can keep the Azure Functions below inside one class.

 using System;